12 Rock Painting Ideas

-If you’re wondering where to find rocks, you’ll be surprised once you start looking as you’ll see them everywhere.
+However, if you’re wondering where to find rocks, you’ll be surprised once you start looking as you’ll see them everywhere.
 Find them in the garden, on the sidewalk, in the parking lot, on a nature hike, beside a lake, even at a beach.
-Still can’t find the perfect stone?
-Check garden centers, hobby shops and craft stores where they can be purchased.

 What’s the Best Paint to Use?

 The examples shown here used acrylics.
 Acrylic paints are constructed with a plastic acrylic resin, so they dry to a strong, permanent finish.
 Once covered in a protective sealer or varnish, your art will retain its color and design forever.
 Acrylics also dry fast.
 This means you can add multiple layers of colors and details in a short amount of time without having to wait days for one layer to dry before doing another.
 They also easily wash off hands and brushes with water, so there are no smelly or noxious cleaning solvents to deal with.

 To make painting with acrylics even more fun, Arteza has all kinds of colors to choose from, such as neons, metallics, and tons of other color choices.
 The possibilities really are endless!

 One of the easiest things to do, that also adds a lot of punch, is to form gradients of color.
 Take two shades and apply a strip of each color along the top and the bottom.
 Then use a brush to combine the two at the line where they meet, blending them until there is a soft transition.
 Place these throughout your garden or in outside flower pots for a fun pop of color.